ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/02-Pagination.md

 ![Banana Cake Pop - Paging Fields](../images/example2-part1-bcp2.png)

-The query we formulated earlier now shows errors because the paging middleware has rewritten the type structure.
+The earlier query we formulated shows errors because the paging middleware has rewritten the type structure.

 Let's change the query to the following and execute it.